 Enjoy your picnic among rugged cliffs, golden sand, and blue surf at Point Dume State Beach in Malibu.
 The beach juts out into the Pacific Ocean, and on clear days, visitors are treated to a view of the entire Santa Monica Bay, the inland Santa Monica Mountains, and the distant Catalina Island.
-And from December to mid-April, you might want to brave the cold to watch herds of California whales swimming by the coast during their migration season.
+And from December to mid-April, you might want to brave the cold to watch pods of whales swimming by the coast during their migration season.

 6. COLORADO // THE MAROON BELLS, ELK MOUNTAINS

 Location: Gunnison, Colorado

 Visit the Maroon Bells—two craggy peaks in the Elk Mountains that loom more than 14,000 feet over an alpine lake—and you’ll feel like you’re picnicking in a postcard.
 Located just 10 miles west of Aspen, the serene spot is reportedly the most-photographed location in Colorado.
 There’s a public picnic area that can accommodate up to 75 people, making the spot a perfect space for large groups or parties.
 However, a word to the wise: The local ecosystem is so fragile that vehicle restrictions are imposed on Maroon Creek Road from 8 a.m. to 5 p.m. from June through October.
 If you want to dine here, you’ll have to arrive bright and early, camp overnight, or take a daytime bus tour.

 Location: Madison, Connecticut